Overview

 Redoing an undone command: app-redo

-You can redo and reapply the changes of the last undone command using app-redo
+You can redo and reapply the changes of the last undone command using app-redo.

 This is only possible when the latest data-modifying command (other than

-itself) was an app-undo
+app-redo itself) was an app-undo.

 Format: app-redo